Jazz Chisholm Preview, Player Props: Marlins vs. Mets

-After hitting .206 with two doubles, two home runs, five walks and eight RBI in his past 10 games, Jazz Chisholm and the Miami Marlins face the New York Mets (who will start Joey Lucchesi) at 4:10 PM ET on Wednesday.
+On Thursday, Jazz Chisholm (.381 on-base percentage in past 10 games, 76 points above season-long percentage) and the Miami Marlins play the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 7:10 PM ET.

-He collected two extra-base hits in his last appearance (2-for-5 with two doubles) against the Brewers.
+He had a hitless performance in his last game (0-for-3) against the Mets.

 Sportsbook Promo Codes